NadaAdem/TravelApp_OpenWeatherMapAPI_GoogleMapsAPI/README.md

 ## Retrieve Weather Data
-Generate a set of 2,000 random latitudes and longitudes, retrieve the nearest city, and perform an API call with the OpenWeatherMap.
-In addition to the city weather data you gathered in this module, use your API skills to retrieve the current weather description for each city.
-Then, create a new DataFrame containing the updated weather data
+To start this project, it was necessary to generate a set of 2,000 random latitudes and longitudes, retrieve the nearest city, and perform an API call with the OpenWeatherMap.
+In addition.Generate data will  create a new DataFrame containing the updated weather data

 ![This is an image](https://github.com/NadaAdem/World-Weather-Analysis/blob/main/Weather_Database/WeatherPy_Database.png)